 6.46 Number of ESS interests with a deferred taxing point arising during the year – the number of ESS interests with a deferred taxing point during the financial year.

-If known, the number of ESS interests acquired before 1 July 2009 for which a cessation time has occurred during the financial year should also be included here.
+If known, the number of ESS interests acquired under section 26AAC of the ITAA 1936 and a deferred taxing point in this financial year should also be included here.

-If the Scheme type field is D or P this field may be greater than zero.
+If the Scheme type field is D this field may be greater than zero.
 If the Scheme type field is E, N or S this field must be zero filled.

 If the Discount from deferral schemes field is greater than zero this field or the Number of ESS interests acquired during the year under deferral scheme field must be greater than zero.